 Ask Judge Smith

-The Honorable J. Layne Smith is a Circuit Judge and author of “Civics, Law, and Justice—How We Became U.S.” Send your questions to firstname.lastname@example.org.
+The Honorable J. Layne Smith is a Circuit Judge and the author of “Oswald on Trial—Making Sense of the Evidence,” and “Civics, Law, and Justice—How We Became U.S.” Email your questions to email@example.com.